 Non-Surgical Degenerative Disc Disease

-Degenerative disc disease can be a nagging condition or one that causes severe pain.
-Disc disease may or may not be associated with sciatic nerve pain.
+Degenerative disc disease can be a nagging condition or one that causes severe pain that needs immediate treatment.
+Problems with the discs of the back may or may not be associated with sciatic nerve pain.
 Generally, 40% of people age 40 will be affected while 80% of people age 80 will have significant degenerative disc pain and disease.

-Complaints with the degenerative conditions are most often the same – they are in great pain, and unable to do what they enjoy doing without suffering.
-Many of them have been living with the disease for years and it’s only been recent that they haven’t been able to go on without increased discomfort.
+Complaints about failing discs in the spine are usually the same from patient to patient – they are in great pain, and unable to do what they enjoy doing without suffering.
+Many of them have been living with discomfort for years.
+And recently the pain has gotten worse.
+The symptoms have are so intolerable that it is a life altering problem.

-Some of the most affective treatments for degenerative disc disease include chiropractic, dry needling, acupuncture and spinal decompression.
+Some of the most affective treatments for degenerating discs include chiropractic, dry needling, acupuncture and spinal decompression.
 As always, rest, good nutrition, ibuprofen and arnica help to heal naturally and relieve pain.

 Most patients visit ACN Wellness because they’re seeking a natural, non-surgical and holistic way to treat their degenerative disc disease.
 They’ve received their diagnosis and they probably already tried medications, which were ineffective or resulted in undesirable side effects.